Sphereon-Opensource/PEX/README.md

 ## Background

-The PE-JS Library is a general use presentation exchange library that implements the functionality described in the [DIF Presentation Exchange v1.0.0 specification](https://identity.foundation/presentation-exchange/).
+The PEX Library is a general use presentation exchange library that implements the functionality described in the [DIF Presentation Exchange specification](https://identity.foundation/presentation-exchange/).
 It is written in Typescript and can be compiled to any target JavaScript version.

-Sphereon's PE Library is useful for both verifier systems and holders (e.g. wallets) and can be used in client side browsers and mobile applications as well as on server side technology such as REST APIs (e.g. built with NodeJS).
+Sphereon's PEX Library is useful for both verifier systems and holders (e.g. wallets) and can be used in client side browsers and mobile applications as well as on server side technology such as REST APIs (e.g. built with NodeJS).
 It allows anyone to add DIF Presentation Exchange logic to their existing wallets, agents and/or verifiers, without making any further assumptions about the technologies used in their products.